Aquiles Córdova Morán

 Aquiles Córdova Morán (born 1941) is a Mexican political leader.
-Since 1974, when he founded the organization, he has been the general secretary of the National Torch Movement (Antorcha Campesina). a social organization created by a group of peasants.
+Since 1974, when he founded the organization, he has been the general secretary of the National Torch Movement (Antorcha Campesina). a social organization created by a group of middle class people.
 He was born in Tecomatlán, Puebla, and is an agronomist by profession, with a degree from Chapingo Autonomous University.

 Early life and education

 Córdova Morán studied at the National School of Agriculture in Chapingo (which became Chapingo Autonomous University in 1978) and graduated in 1967 as an agronomist.
 He later worked at the Mexican Coffee Institute (INMECAFE) and the Secretariat of Agriculture and Water Resources (SARH).
 In 1972 he returned to Chapingo as a professor, participating in the drive for the university's autonomy.
 He subsequently held the post of "sociocultural vice-rector".

 Career

 Founding and leadership of Antorcha Campesina

 In 1974, Córdova Morán founded Antorcha Campesina in Tecomatlán, initially with a few dozen campesinos and agronomists.
 He subsequently served as the organization's general secretary.